Average Weather in June in Cranbrook Canada

 Definitions of the growing season vary throughout the world, but for the purposes of this report, we define it as the longest continuous period of non-freezing temperatures (≥ 32°F) in the year (the calendar year in the Northern Hemisphere, or from July 1 until June 30 in the Southern Hemisphere).

-The month of June in Cranbrook is very likely fully within the growing season, with the chance that a given day is in the growing season gradually increasing from 91% to 100% over the course of the month.
+The month of June in Cranbrook is more likely than not fully within the growing season, with the chance that a given day is in the growing season increasing from 90% to 100% over the course of the month.

 Time Spent in Various Temperature Bands and the Growing Season in June